Buddhist cosmology: Course of rebirth and liberation

-The Buddhist cosmology is not a literal description of the shape of the universe; rather, it is the universe as seen through the (dibbacakkhu दिब्बचक्खु), the "divine eye" by which a Buddha or an arhat can perceive all beings arising (being born) and passing away (dying) within various worlds; and can tell from what state they have been reborn, and into which state they will be reborn.
+The Buddhist cosmology is not a literal description of the shape of the universe; rather, it is the universe as seen through the (dibbacakkhu दिब्बचक्खु), the "divine eye" by which a Buddha or an Arahant can perceive all beings arising (being born) and passing away (dying) within various worlds; and can tell from what state they have been reborn, and into which state they will be reborn.

 Beings can be reborn as devas (gods and Brahmas), humans, animals, asuras (demons), pretas ("hungry ghosts"), and as inhabitants of the hell realms.

 The process by which sentient beings migrate from one state of existence to another is dependent on causes and conditions.
 The three causes are giving or charity, moral conduct, meditative development, and their opposites.
 Rebirth in the Kama-loka (desire realm) depends on a person's moral conduct and practice of giving.
 Rebirth in the Rupa-loka (form realm) and Arupa-loka (formless realm) also requires meditation development.
 Liberation from all rebirth requires eons upon eons of perfecting charity, moral conduct, and meditative development, in order to achieve Buddhahood.

 Origins

-The Buddhist cosmology as presented in commentaries and works of Abhidharma in both Theravāda and Mahāyāna traditions, is the end-product of an analysis and reconciliation of cosmological comments found in the Buddhist sūtra and vinaya traditions.
+The Buddhist cosmology, as presented in commentaries and works of Abhidharma in both Theravāda and Mahāyāna traditions, is the end-product of an analysis and reconciliation of cosmological comments found in the Buddhist sūtra and vinaya traditions.
 No single sūtra sets out the entire structure of the universe, but in several sūtras the Buddha describes other worlds and states of being, and other sūtras describe the origin and destruction of the universe.
 The order of the planes are found in various discourses of Gautama Buddha in the Sutta Pitaka.
 In the Saleyyaka Sutta of the Majjhima Nikaya the Buddha mentioned the planes above the human plane in ascending order.
 In several suttas in the Anguttara Nikaya, the Buddha described the causes of rebirth in these planes in the same order.

 The synthesis of this data into a single comprehensive system must have taken place early in the history of Buddhism, as the system described in the Pāli Vibhajyavāda tradition (represented by today's Theravādins) agrees, despite some minor inconsistencies of nomenclature, with the Sarvāstivāda tradition which is preserved by Mahāyāna Buddhists.